 Unexpectedly much going on in the atmosphere of exoplanet WASP-121b

 WASP-121b has been extensively studied since its discovery.
 “The earlier studies showed that there is a lot going on in its atmosphere,” explains Jens Hoeijmakers.
-And this despite the fact that astronomers had assumed that ultra-hot planets have rather simple atmospheres because not many complex chemical compounds can form in such blistering heat.
+And this is despite the fact that astronomers had assumed that ultra-hot planets have rather simple atmospheres because not many complex chemical compounds can form in such blistering heat.
 So how did WASP-121b come to have this unexpected complexity?

 “Previous studies tried to explain these complex observations with theories that did not seem plausible to me,” says Hoeijmakers.
 The studies had suspected that molecules containing the relatively rare metal vanadium were the main cause of the complex atmosphere in WASP-121b.
 According to Hoeijmakers, however, this would only make sense if a more common metal, titanium, were missing in the atmosphere.
 So Hoeijmakers and his colleagues set out to find another explanation.
 “But it turned out that they were right,” admits Hoeijmakers unequivocally.
 “To my surprise, we actually found strong signatures of vanadium in the observations.”
 At the same time, however, titanium was missing.
 This in turn confirmed Hoeijmakers’ assumption.

 But the team made other, unexpected discoveries.
-In addition to vanadium, they newly discovered six other metals in the atmosphere of WASP-121b: Iron, chromium, calcium, sodium, magnesium and nickel.
+In addition to vanadium, they newly discovered six other metals in the atmosphere of WASP-121b: Iron, chromium, calcium, sodium, magnesium, and nickel.
 “All metals evaporated as a result of the high temperatures prevailing on WASP-121b,” explains Hoeijmakers, “thus ensuring that the air on the exoplanet consists of evaporated metals, among other things”.

 A new era in exoplanet research

 Such detailed results allow researchers to draw conclusions about the chemical processes that take place on such planets, for example.
-This is a crucial skill for the not too distant future, when larger, more sensitive telescopes and spectrographs will be developed.
+This is a crucial skill for the not-too-distant future, when larger, more sensitive telescopes and spectrographs will be developed.
 These will allow astronomers to study the properties of smaller, cooler rocky planets similar to Earth.
 “With the same techniques we use today, instead of just detecting signatures of gaseous iron or vanadium, we will be able to focus on biosignatures, signs of life such as the signatures of water, oxygen and methane,” says Hoeijmakers.

-The extensive knowledge about the atmosphere of WASP- 121b not only confirms the ultra-hot character of the exoplanet, but also underlines the fact that this field of research is entering a new era, as Hoeijmakers puts it: “After years of cataloguing what is out there, we are now no longer just taking measurements,” explains the researcher, “but we are really beginning to understand what the data from the instruments show us.
+The extensive knowledge about the atmosphere of WASP- 121b not only confirms the ultra-hot character of the exoplanet, but also underlines the fact that this field of research is entering a new era, as Hoeijmakers puts it: “After years of cataloging what is out there, we are now no longer just taking measurements,” explains the researcher, “but we are really beginning to understand what the data from the instruments show us.
 How planets resemble and differ from each other.
 In the same way, perhaps, that Charles Darwin began to develop the theory of evolution after characterizing countless species of animals, we are beginning to understand more about how these exoplanets were formed and how they work”.

 Reference: “Hot Exoplanet Atmospheres Resolved with Transit Spectroscopy (HEARTS) — IV.
-A spectral inventory of atoms and molecules in the high-resolution transmission spectrum of WASP-121 b” by H. J. Hoeijmakers, J. V. Seidel, L. Pino, D. Kitzmann, J. P. Sindel, D. Ehrenreich, A. V. Oza, V. Bourrier, R. Allart, A. Gebek, C. Lovis, S. N. Yurchenko, N. Astudillo-Defru, D. Bayliss, H. Cegla, B. Lavie, M. Lendl, C. Melo, F. Murgas, V. Nascimbeni, F. Pepe, D. Ségransan, S. Udry, A. Wyttenbach and K. Heng, 18 September 2020, .
+A spectral inventory of atoms and molecules in the high-resolution transmission spectrum of WASP-121 b” by H. J. Hoeijmakers, J. V. Seidel, L. Pino, D. Kitzmann, J. P. Sindel, D. Ehrenreich, A. V. Oza, V. Bourrier, R. Allart, A. Gebek, C. Lovis, S. N. Yurchenko, N. Astudillo-Defru, D. Bayliss, H. Cegla, B. Lavie, M. Lendl, C. Melo, F. Murgas, V. Nascimbeni, F. Pepe, D. Ségransan, S. Udry, A. Wyttenbach and K. Heng, 18 September 2020, Astronomy & Astrophysics.

 Exoplanetary research with the HARPS spectrograph